Marloes and St Brides

 MARLOES SANDS One of Pembrokeshire's most impressive beaches, Marloes Sands is a good spot if you're seeking a measure of solitude, as it's rarely crowded.
 The colourful cliffs contain a complex mixture of rocks formed around 410 million years ago.
 They include the dramatic "Three Chimneys", layers of mudstone and sandstone which were up-ended to a vertical position by movements of the Earth's crust.
 The soft mudstone has been eroded, so that the harder sandstone layers stick out from the cliff face like buttresses.
 Take care bathing here, especially when the waves are big.
 Beware that some parts of the beach get cut off when the tide rises, and the cliffs are unsafe to climb.

 The beach can only be accessed on foot, by a 0.6 mile footpath which leads from the road just before the car park or alternatively from a footpath which turns left just after the Youth Hostel.
 Car parking is available at the top of the cliffs in the National Trust car park for which payment is required for non-members.
 Toilets are available near the car park down the track towards the Youth Hostel.
-For further information see the Enjoy Pembrokeshire website and select beach number 22.
+For further information see the Visit Pembrokeshire website.
 Also see Wikipedia.

 Marloes Sands has been used as a set location in several films, most recently “Snow White and the Huntsman”.
 Have a look at this YouTube clip to see some of the filming taking place.

 Please note the road up to Marloes Sands has been marked with yellow lines to keep